Carpal tunnel syndrome: information & recommended doctors

 Leading Medicine Guide Editors

 Carpal tunnel syndrome is a common cause of pain in the arms and hands.
-It is the compression of a nerve, which if left untreated can lead to severe problems – including motoric problems – as well as pain.
+It involves the compression of a nerve which, if left untreated, can lead to severe problems - including in the area of motor function - as well as pain.

 Here you will find further information and selected doctors for the treatment of carpal tunnel syndrome.